Introduction

 This may be followed by an induction type introduction by the mediator in which the process is explained to the parties.
 The parties will then be free to open if they wish.

-As with a face to face mediation, it is highly desirable that any settlement be recorded in a binding fashion on the day.
+As with a face to face mediation, it is highly desirable that any settlement be recorded in a binding fashion on the day and the preparation and distribution of a draft settlement agreement before the mediation may facilitate the completion of the mediation.